 Email contact with the course instructor is encouraged, and I endeavour to reply to messages within 2 business days (non-holiday Mondays to Fridays).
-However, messages regarding general questions and questions about course content and assignments should be posted to the OWL forums.
 Questions that are specific to you (e.g. accommodations, extension requests, etc.) or your assignment's content should be sent to the course instructor.